razorRun/react-native-vlc-media-player/README.md

 1. Android video Aspect ratio does not work.
 2. UPDATE VLC KIT to latest(3.3.10) or atleast [3.1.7](https://mvnrepository.com/artifact/com.yyl.vlc/vlc-android-sdk/3.1.7) in android  -> react-native-vlc-media-player/android/build.gradle:28 => compile 'com.yyl.vlc:vlc-android-sdk:3.0.10'

+## Got few minutes to spare ?  can help us to keep this repo upto date and ?

 ## Use

 ```